EUDR Reporting guide for operators (Updated Dec 2025)

 For downstream operators:

-If you’re placing a new product on the market (e.g. chocolate made from imported cocoa), you must submit a new DDS.
-However, if you're using inputs already covered by a valid upstream DDS, you can reference that DDS in your own submission.
-You’re still responsible for traceability and ensuring the referenced data is complete and credible but you don’t need to duplicate the full due diligence process.
+If you are placing a new product on the market (e.g., chocolate made from imported cocoa), you must submit a new DDS.
+However, if you use inputs already covered by a valid upstream DDS, you can reference that DDS in your own submission.
+You are still responsible for traceability and ensuring the referenced data is complete and credible, but you do not need to duplicate the full due diligence process.
+Submitting a DDS is a legal requirement.
+Authorities can inspect your data and assess whether your risk conclusion was justified.
+If your DDS is found to be false or incomplete, enforcement action may follow, including fines or restrictions on placing products on the market.

 Maintaining traceability and audit readiness